ANZICS CTG Endorsed Study

 Brain Oxygen Neuromonitoring in Australia and New Zealand Assessment Trial

-Andrew Udy (Chair), Alex Adamides, James Anstey, Michael Bailey, Judith Bellapart, Jamie Cooper, Anthony Delaney, Kate Drummond, Lisa Higgins, Martin Hunn, David Menon, Lynne Murray, Alistair Nichol, Benjamin Reddi, Jeffrey Rosenfeld, Shirley Vallance.
+Andrew Udy (Chair), Alex Adamides, James Anstey, Michael Bailey, Judith Bellapart, Kath Byrne, Jamie Cooper, Anthony Delaney, Kate Drummond, Lisa Higgins, Matthias Hangii, Martin Hunn, Stephan Jakob, David Menon, James Moore, Alistair Nichol, Benjamin Reddi, Jeffrey Rosenfeld, Shirley Vallance, Lynne Murray

 NHMRC Project Grant: $2,431,862.65